kenjennings/WIP-HBFITB/README.md

 * No music.
 Maybe next year.

 Building depends on the MADS include library here: https://github.com/kenjennings/Atari-Mads-Includes.
 The includes are related to the AGD (Atari Game Development) project https://github.com/kenjennings/AGD-MADS, but nothing in that project should be required here.

+The lib_screen.asm here is a version of the library in the game repositories referenced above, but has been reduced to only the base, minimal fucntions needed for this program.
+So, do not look to it as an example of anything worthwhile.
+Do not ask it any questions.
+Do not give it food, water, or matches.